NegriAndrea/hebb/README.md

 #### Test installation
 The easiest way to test if everything is correctly installed and set up is to run the command
 ```
-hebb 100 0. -L 1000 -M 1e14
+hebb 0. -L 1000 -M 1e14
 ```

 ## Quickstart
-To estimate the 5 most massive halo at z=3 (with uncertaintes) for a survey that spans from z=3 to 4, having field-of-view of 100 arcsec², using 5000 block bootstrap iterations:
+To estimate the mass distribution of the 5 most massive halo at z=3 (with uncertaintes) for a survey that spans from $z=3$ to $4$, having field-of-view of 100 arcsec²:
 ```
-hebb 5000 3. --survey 3.
-4. 100. -M 1e12 -n 5 --plot -t
+hebb 3. --survey 3.
+4. 100.  -n 5 -M 1e12 --plot -t
 ```
 where we limited the catalogue galaxies to be larger than $10^{12}~M_\odot$ for a faster database load (see later for usage of `-M`).
-The option `-t` creates a table with the sampled haloes, their IDs to trace them back and forth in time with the Uchuu merger tree, and a table containing a list of percentiles for every mass rank.
+The option `-t` creates a table with the sampled haloes, their IDs to trace them back and forth in time with the Uchuu merger tree, and a table containing a list of percentiles of the mass distributio for every mass rank.
+The `--plot` option draws the mass probability distributions.

 ## Full Usage
 The simplest way to use `hebb` is via command line, `hebb -h` returns the user manual:
 ```
-usage: hebb [-h] (--survey z_min z_max fov | -L L) [-n N] [-t] [--plot] [-M M] [--lf LF] [--force-light] Nboxes z_target
+usage: hebb [-h] (--survey z_min z_max fov | -L L) [-n N] [--niter NITER] [--bb BB] [-t] [--plot] [-M M] [--force-light] z_target

-Compute the N most massive dark matter haloes that you can find in a given survey with [z_min, z_max] and field-of-view by performing a non-parametric block bootstrap over the Uchuu (2/h cGpc)^3 run.
+Compute the N most massive dark matter haloes that you can find in a given survey with [z_min, z_max] and field-of-view, and their mass distribution, with a non-overlapping or Monte Carlo (overlapping) sub-boxes sampling of the the Uchuu (2/h cGpc)^3 run.
+Optionally perform a non-parametric bayesian bootstrap to validate the result.

 positional arguments:
-  Nboxes                Number of boxes for bootstrap
   z_target              Redshift of your target

 options:
   -h, --help            show this help message and exit
   -n N                  Track the N most massive haloes in each box (1 tracks only the most massive) [default: 1]
+  --niter NITER         Do a Monte Carlo selection with NITER overlapping boxes instead of the default non overlapping box search [default not active]
+  --bb BB               Number of iterations of bayesian bootstrap to estimate the variance of the results [default: 0]
   -t                    Create a table with the sampled haloes
   --plot                Show a plot of the M200 distribution
-  -M M                  OPTIMIZATION: Database mass cut, greatly speed up the database loading and search but you can incur into empty boxes [default: None]
+  -M M                  OPTIMIZATION: Database mass cut, greatly speed up the database loading and tree building but you can incur into empty boxes [default: None]
-  --lf LF               OPTIMIZATION: Leafe size for each node of the KDTree [default: 128]
   --force-light         DEBUG: force the reading of the light catalogue first

 Processing mode (required, mutually exclusive):